pwinckles/jdbc-gen/README.md

 ## Usage

 `jdbc-gen` generates database access classes for entities that are annotated with `@JdbcGen`.
-Entity classes should be simple POJOs, and have the following restrictions:
+Entity classes should be simple POJOs (records are supported!), and have the following restrictions:

 1. They may not be `private`
 2. They may not extend another class (implementing interfaces is fine)